The Bogen International Graduate Program

 - Graduating from an undergraduate program in economics from Israel or abroad with a final grade equivalent to at least 88 at the Hebrew University standards.

-Candidates who did not graduate from Hebrew University must have:
+Candidates who did not graduate from the Hebrew University must provide:

 1. Syllabi of required courses